Chiral differential operators: formal loop group actions and associated modules: CDOs on Principal Bundles

-where in fact all the second terms are meant to be taken (plus linearity) as the definition of fields associated to arbitrary $1$-forms and vector fields on $P$.
-The OPEs between the other generating fields have the following singular parts
+where the three second terms (plus linearity) are meant to be the definition of fields associated to arbitrary $1$-forms and vector fields.
+The OPEs of the other generating fields have the following singular parts